In this course, we will use the following definitions:

 When some module is statically built-in the kernel binary, functions tagged with these annotations are placed in specific segments:

-that is never loaded in memoryThe running kernel is deployed with a generic Makefile
+.init.text that is freed after the boot of the kernel.exit.text that is never loaded in memoryThe running kernel is deployed with a generic Makefile located in /lib/modules/$(uname -r)/build.

 You can use it from anywhere like this: